X1pe0/X1pe0/README.md

 Network and Information Security.
 Currently working as "Blue team" via live environments such as VM Cloud/Clustered Nodes, Web Applications (Apache/Nginx, PHP, Etc...), Unix Systems, Windows LDAP (Full domain environments), and overall Network exploitation.

-Digital Forensics, Malware analysis/Reverse Engineering, and Detection Engineering.
+Currently interested in Digital Forensics, Malware analysis/Reverse Engineering, and Detection Engineering.

 Owner of a small VPS/Cloud web hosting solution using Proxmox and VMware/Hypervisor or KVM Solutions.
 My code may not look the best, but it works!